Dunlop Hexy Fiber 17 String

 Comments: Just ordered this string and put it in my Dunlop Aerogel 500 Tour 4D, strung at about 62lbs.
 For

 reference, I generally use inexpensive synthetics, like Prince XXL, Gosen Micro Sheep, etc, all at 17 gauge.
-The Dunlop string is
+The Dunlop

 noticeably softer than the other synthetics.
 It stretches significantly when you string it.